rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/UpdateEventDigestInput.md

 ### UpdateEventDigestInput
 Information required to save an event digest.

+- digestId: System.Int32
+  - ID of the event digest.
 - digestName: System.String
   - Name of the event digest.
 - frequencyHours: System.Int32